An island in the salt water marshes of Iberia Parish, Louisiana, near the gulf coast.

 Avery Island returned to San Francisco, Calif., on 7 December 1945 and was overhauled at Hunters Point, Calif.
 Loaded with supplies and personnel for Operation Crossroads, Avery Island sailed on 6 May as a unit of Joint Task Force 1.
 The ship reached Pearl Harbor on 14 May and got underway again on 22 May, bound for Bikini Atoll.

 The ship entered the lagoon there on 1 June 1946 and carried out instrumentation tests during Operation Crossroads, tests to determine the effects of atomic bombs on ships.
-Following the end of this mission, Avery Island returned to San Francisco on 21 August and shifted to San Pedro, Calif., on 3 October, and was assigned to the 19th Fleet.
+Following the end of this mission, Avery Island returned to San Francisco on 21 August and shifted to San Pedro, Calif., on 3 October, and was assigned to the Nineteenth Fleet.
 She steamed to Santa Cruz Basin on 13 November to undergo radiological decontamination before beginning deactivation procedures.
-The vessel was placed out of commission, in reserve, on 26 May 1947, at San Pedro.
+The vessel was placed out of commission, in reserve, on 26 May 1947, at San Pedro, Calif.